Skip to content

 How to get there: A 5-minute walk from Genoa Sturla subway station.

-The alternative presented here is so unique in nature if you would like to catch your breath from historical tours.
+The alternative presented here is unique if you want to catch your breath from historical tours.

-First, through your walking to the Boccadasse beach, you’ll immediately notice how thrilling it is as orange falling leaves brush against your feet, especially if you head to Genoa in September, which is the best time to hit up the city.
+First, walk to the Boccadasse beach and immediately notice how thrilling it is as orange-falling leaves brush against your feet.
+This is especially true if you head to Genoa in September, which is the best time to visit the city.

 Why should you visit Boccadasse?

-There is a walking lane right on the beach that leads to Boccadasse before you get closer to the beach.
-A vibrant building with vivid paintings begins to appear.
-On the left side, you can buy some drinks or snacks from bars and restaurants before going down to enjoy eating while spending your day on the beach.
+A walking lane right on the beach leads to Boccadasse.
+As you approach the beach, a vibrant building with vivid paintings appears.
+On the left side, you can buy drinks or snacks from bars and restaurants before going down to enjoy eating while spending your day on the beach.

 Getting lost in the frantic fishing village via cobbled stairways will add incredible value to your visit.
-It’s a peaceful neighbourhood where you can easily feel a strong bond from the first moment you arrive here.
+It’s a peaceful neighbourhood where you can quickly feel a strong bond when you arrive here.

-The fun part, if you come here in summer, rent a fishing boat with your friends and ride the Mediterranean waves.
+The fun part is that if you come here in summer, you can rent a fishing boat with your friends and ride the Mediterranean waves.
 It will give you an inescapable sight of the village from the sea.

-Not to mention that Boccadasse comes as the first of the top things to do in Genoa, Italy on TripAdvisor.
-And most of the comments are along the lines of, “What a lovely fisherman’s village.
-Packed with history, culture and one one the prettiest hamlets I’ve ever seen.”
+Boccadasse is also listed on TripAdvisor as one of the top things to do in Genoa, Italy.
+Most comments are like, “What a lovely fisherman’s village.
+Packed with history, culture, and one of the prettiest hamlets I’ve ever seen.”

 Enjoy!